 Page Loading Times - Some tests measure everything about a page and gives results on an analysis of the whole thing.
 Solarwinds Pingdom is one such, others I use are Catchpoint Web Page Test, and of course Google PageSpeed.
 I should add that I run my own Apache webserver, the "Server in the Cellar", and that has the gzip deflate option turned on.

 Search Engines - In June 2021, according to StatCounter, Google was used for 92.47% of worldwide searches while Bing was used for just 2.31%.
 Statista, gave Google an 87.76% share and Bing 5.56%.
 Google has Google Search Console which offers useful insights.
+I use the reports to look for pages that are giving 404 page not found errors.
 Although Google is the most used search engine by far there is also Bing Webmaster Tools.